Dean-98543/Try-your-best/README.md

 <img src="pics/Sergio Perez.jpg" alt="image-20210212182722494" style="zoom: 67%;" align=center/>

 <p align="center">
-   <font face="Times New Roman" >You could do anything you want if you put your mind to it</font>
+   You could do anything you want if you put your mind to it
 </p>

 <p align="right">